Trauma-Informed Wellness Education for YOU through Art Therapy and Self-Care

 filler@godaddy.com

-In my young adult years, it was my children, my education, and my art that gave me leverage to help me find the strength to break the cycles of addiction and unhealthy relationships.
-The work did not end there, on the contrary, it was just the beginning.
+In my young adult years, it was my children, my education, and my art that gave me the leverage and motivation to begin creating a different path.
+These influences helped me find the strength to break cycles of addiction and unhealthy relationships.
+But the work did not end there — in many ways, it was just the beginning.

-While studying psychology with great interest and focusing on my career, I also applied what I was learning to better understand my own life.
-I began to see the stressors of trauma, loss, and everyday stress were the core source of my pain.
-I was able to break free from unhealthy ways of coping, but the pain did not magically dissipate and in some ways, it seemed to grow stronger.
+While studying psychology with great interest and building my career, I also began applying what I was learning to better understand my own life.
+I started to recognize how trauma, loss, and everyday stress had shaped many of my experiences and were at the core of much of the pain I carried.
+Although I had begun to move away from unhealthy ways of coping, the deeper layers of that pain did not simply disappear.
+In some ways, they became more visible.

 Art is beautiful, functional, and healing.
 My work as an artist is predominantly in fibers, although I have experience with many other mediums such as ceramic, glass, found object, metal, and wood.
 While I love them all, I am also drawn to the healing properties art holds.
 Through building and layering, exploring and discovering there is much to learn and share in an art making experience.